StephenOlateru/JobsityDEChallenge/README.md

   2. The data is data cleaning and thus there is no need for data cleaning processes (for this demonstration purpose).
   3. Each URL represents a unique set of data.
   4. A file is loaded per time i.e. one file is processed at a time.
+  5. The file type will always be a CSV but could be from different sources.

 #### Requirements